Read our interview with Yanzi Geng on how to run influencer marketing campaigns to promote mobile games in the US.

 Mobile gaming is a fast-growing industry with an estimated revenue of over $152 million in 2019.
 Mobile games marketing is based on analyzing the effectiveness of various user acquisition channels, player retention, and user’s LTV maximization.
 Influencer marketing is one of the instruments that is actively used by game publishers to achieve these goals.

-Cloutboost talked to Yanzi Geng, an expert in mobile gaming user acquisition, about what role influencers play in promoting a mobile game and how Asian companies can leverage the power of US gaming influencers.
+Cloutboost talked to Yanzi Geng, an expert in mobile gaming user acquisition, about what role influencers play to promote mobile games and how Asian companies can leverage the power of US gaming influencers.

 Yanzi Geng is a former Global Publishing Lead at IGG.
 The company is a renowned developer and publisher of mobile games with a strong global presence and international customer base.
 The Group offers free-to-play mobile games in 21 different languages which have won several prestigious Google Play awards.